CheselsDev/CheselsDev/README.md

 ### Hi there 👋

-🌱 I’m currently learning Rust
+-🌱 I’m currently learning Rust.

-😄 Pronouns: Anything really :3
+-😄 Pronouns: Anything really.

-⚡ Fun fact:
+-⚡ Fun fact: Water makes up 71% of the earth surface!
 <!--
 **CheselsDev/CheselsDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.